2Fake/devolo_home_control_api/README.md

 This project implements parts of the devolo Home Control API in Python.

 ## System requirements
 Telling the system requirements with exact versions is typically hard.
-But there is a tested envirement:
+But there is a tested environment:

 * Linux
 * Python 3.6.9